The Best World Atlases in 2025

 The Animal Atlas: A Pictorial Guide to the World’s Wildlife

-A visual guide to animals from every continent, featuring maps and stunning illustrations.
+A visual guide to animals from every continent, complete with maps and stunning illustrations.
 The atlas, published in 2020, includes updated data on animal populations and habitats.
-The atlas covers everything from mammals and birds to reptiles and insects, with detailed maps showing the distribution of each species.
-The inclusion of fun facts and conservation information makes it a great resource for young learners and animal enthusiasts.
+The atlas captures all the animals from mammals and birds to reptiles and insects with huge maps showing the distribution of each species.
+The fact that it includes interesting information and facts on how to preserve them makes it a perfect book for children learners and animal enthusiasts.

 Review: 4.8/5